NullMode/nullmode.github.io/source/online-resources/index.markdown

 footer: true
 ---

+Okay so I could probably make a very very long list of web sites for this page, and maybe I will some day.
+But the sites below are enough to keep you busy for now :]

 ### [HackThisSite ](https://www.hackthissite.org/pages/index/index.php "Hack This Site")
 This site is for the complete beginner and offers many practical hacking puzzles that cover a range of topics.